m5stack/m5-docs/docs/en/unit/hex.md

 ## Description

-**HEX** is a hexagona RGB LED panel.
-Total 37 RGB LEDs.
-With a input port and a output port, you can have mutiple of them in series connection.
+**HEX** is a hexagona RGB LED panel that integrates a total of 37 RGB LEDs.
+The HEX board includes an input port and an output port, you can have multiply of them in series connection.

-This is how LEDs layout in the panel.
-Pay attention to the sequence in your code.
+This is how LEDs layout in the panel, Pay attention to the sequence in your code:

 <img src="assets\img\product_pics\unit\hex\unit_hex_05.webp" width="50%">

 ## Product Features

-- Total LED: 37
+- 37 integrated LEDs
-- Software development platform: Arduino,UIFlow(Blockly & python)
+- Software development platform: Arduino, UIFlow (Blockly & python)

 ## Include